Charcot–Wilbrand syndrome: fMRI

-Dream Journals
+Dream journals

 Dream journals are an effective tool for patients to quantify their dreaming experience.
 By recording the frequency of dreams and the level of detail, dream journals can be combined with other physiological data to arrive at the best picture of dream synthesis.
 Additionally dream journal data can help to organize the bizarre features within the dream experience such as discontinuities (incomprehensible shifts of time or location), incongruities (mismatching plot elements), and uncertainties (confusion over discrete concepts) which are useful to the dreamer.

-Medical Significance
+Medical significance

 Until recently CWS was considered extremely rare and it is now recognized slightly more often as an acute phase of focal brain damage.
 While CWS patients do not experience any serious effects, dreaming is believed to provide some relatively important functions to the health of the human mind.

-It is hypothesized that a Reverse learning mechanism occurs while dreaming that facilitate the unlearning of unfavorable pathways to the organism.
-Complete failure of such as system has been postulated to lead to a state of almost perpetual obsession coupled with hallucinatory associations.
+It is hypothesized that a reverse learning mechanism occurs while dreaming that facilitate the unlearning of unfavorable pathways to the organism.
+Complete failure of such a system has been postulated to lead to a state of almost perpetual obsession coupled with hallucinatory associations.
 In addition it has been postulated that dreams account for emotional preservation, with the emotions one feels during nightmares and joyful dreams solidifying and checking the successful ability to express them.
-Lastly Freudian Dream Content Analysis, although lacking in credibility in the modern scientific community, once held that dreams hold the key to understanding and emancipating the subconscious.
+Lastly Freudian dream content analysis, although lacking in credibility in the modern scientific community, once held that dreams hold the key to understanding and emancipating the subconscious.

-Potential for Research
+Potential for research

-Refining the Dream Pathway
+Refining the dream pathway

 Since CWS patients have limited to nonexistent symptoms other than dream loss, studying these cases can give great insight into the physiological basis of dreams.
 The regions of damage and condition affecting them can be compared to the severity of the dream-loss to help create a map of importance when it comes to synthesizing and remembering dream images.

-Post-Traumatic Stress Disorder
+Post-traumatic stress disorder

-The diagnosis criteria for posttraumatic stress disorder (PTSD) involves hyper-arousal, disturbed sleeping, and traumatic nightmares with numerous REM-related sub-symptoms.
+The diagnosis criteria for posttraumatic stress disorder (PTSD) involve hyper-arousal, disturbed sleeping, and traumatic nightmares with numerous REM-related sub-symptoms.
 CWS on the other hand marks little to no dreaming, decreased REM sleep to dream linkage, and lack of visual remembrance.
 The specific physiological changes that take place in CWS patients might help to isolate the dream formation pathways that are hyperactive in PTSD patients and offer clues on how to reduce them.